Continuing Simulations¶

 is likely to exceed the given time limit. sim.device.communicator.walltime

-gives the elapsed time from the start of the workflow step’s execution, and is identical on all MPI ranks.
-Using another source of time might lead to deadlocks.
-As a pedagogical example, this tutorial sets a 30 second wall time
+gives the elapsed time from the start of the action’s execution, and is identical on all MPI ranks (using another source of time will lead to deadlocks).

 [4]: